Single top quark production as a probe of anomalous $tq\gamma$ and $tqZ$ couplings at the FCC-ee: Abstract

 \section{Abstract}

-In this paper, a detailed study to probe the top quark flavour-changing neutral currents $tq\gamma$ and $tqZ$ at the future $e^{-}e^{+}$ collider FCC-ee/TLEP in three different center-of-mass energies of 240, 350 and 500 GeV is presented.
-A set of useful variables are proposed and used in a multivariate technique to separate signal $ e^{-} e^{+} \rightarrow Z/\gamma \rightarrow t \bar{q} ~ ( \bar{t} q )$ from standard model background events.
-The $3\sigma$ discovery regions and the upper limits on the FCNC branching ratios at $95\%$ C.L in terms of the integrated luminosity are presented.
-It is shown that with 100 fb$^{-1}$ of integrated luminosity of data, FCC-ee would be able to exclude the effective coupling strengths above ${\cal O} (10^{-4}-10^{-5})$ which is corresponding to branching fraction of ${\cal O}(0.01-0.001)$\%.
-We show that moving to a high-luminosity regime leads to a significant improvement on the bounds on the top anomalous couplings to a photon or a $Z$ boson.
+In this paper, a detailed study to probe the top quark Flavour-Changing Neutral Currents (FCNC) $tq\gamma$ and $tqZ$ at the future $e^{-}e^{+}$ collider FCC-ee in three different center-of-mass energies of 240, 350 and 500 GeV is presented.
+A set of useful variables are proposed and used in a multivariate technique to separate signal $e^- e^+ \rightarrow Z/\gamma \rightarrow t \bar{q} ~ ( \bar{t} q )$ from standard model background processes.
+The study includes a fast detector simulation based on the {\sc delphes} package to consider the detector effects.
+The $3 \sigma$ discovery regions and the upper limits on the FCNC branching ratios at 95\% confidence level (CL) in terms of the integrated luminosity are presented.
+It is shown that with 300 fb$^{-1}$ of integrated luminosity of data, FCC-ee would be able to exclude the effective coupling strengths above ${\cal O} (10^{-4}-10^{-5})$ which is corresponding to branching fraction of ${\cal O}(0.01-0.001)$\%.
+We show that moving to a high-luminosity regime leads to a significant improvement on the upper bounds on the top quark FCNC couplings to a photon or a $Z$ boson.